AponAhmed/omarchy-pwa-navigation/README.md

 - Click **⬅️ Back** to go to the previous page.
 - Click **🔄 Reload** to refresh the current page.
 - Click **➡️ Forward** to go forward in history.
+- Watch the **colorful loading animation** spin around the reload button while pages load.
 - Drag the toolbar anywhere on the screen.
 - The toolbar will **remember its position per app/site**.

+---

+## 🎨 Loading States
+The extension automatically shows a loading indicator when:
+- 🔗 Clicking any internal link
+- ⬅️➡️ Using back/forward buttons (toolbar or browser)
+- 🔄 Reloading the page
+- 📝 Submitting forms
+- 🔀 SPA route changes (using History API)

+The colorful spinning circle provides instant visual feedback that navigation is in progress!

 ---